-Middle School Exchange Program
+Aspen Sister Cities Middle School Student Exchange Program

 Asia - Shimukappu/Tomamu, Japan:

-With an over 20 year history, this is the longest-running middle school exchange program.The Aspen students take an intensive Japanese language and culture class before going to Shimukappu/Tomamu each October.
-Aspen students host their Japanese student the first week in January just after returning form Winter break.
+With over 20 years history of exchanges, this is the longest-running middle school exchange program.
+In the fall, Aspen students take an intensive Japanese language and culture class before going to Shimukappu/Tomamu each October.
+Aspen students host their Japanese student the first week in January just after returning from Winter Break.
 There is a liaison from Aspen who lives in Japan to help facilitate the program over there.
 Shimukappu and Tomamu are very small rural towns, so this program is geared towards adventurous students who want a very different cultural experience.

 Europe - Abetone, Italy: